 If students fail to follow the PBIS expectations, they may be issued a referral.
-The Building Principal will contact parents when major referrals are issued to students.
+The Building Principal and/or the issuing teacher will contact parents when major referrals are issued to students.
 Minor referrals are those handled by classroom teachers, and may or may not result in a parental contact.
 If the staff PBIS Team or building administration determine that a student has had an unreasonable number of minor referrals, a major referral may be given.
 Major referrals result in discipline determined by the Building Principal.